ren-418/sage-d-marketing-backend/README.md

 ### POST /api/chat/message

-Send a message to Jimmy and get a response.
+Send a message to SIA and get a response.

 Request body:
 ```json